KXOL-FM: Latino 96.3 and LA 96.3

 KXOL had success as a Latin urban outlet, partly due to KXOL snatching some of (the now-defunct) KKBT and KPWR's Hispanic listeners.
 Around 2010, it had begun to tilt its direction towards Latin hip-hop as "Latino 96.3", but still remain within the urban arena.
 By May 2012, KXOL dropped the "Latino 96.3" moniker and replaced it with the newer but shortened "LA 96.3".
 KXOL began using the slogan "L.A.'s Party Station".
 The playlist has also shifted further towards a conventional Rhythmic direction except for a handful of urban tracks.
 By late 2012, the station rebranded back to "Latino 96.3" with a blend of Spanish and English rhythmic hits.

 Mega 96.3

 On May 16, 2014, at 2 pm, KXOL changed their format back to Spanish AC as Mega 96.3 to compete with KLVE K-Love 107.5.
-By November 2014, KXOL switched to a Spanish CHR format, still calling itself "Mega 96.3" while returning to the slogan "LA's Party Station".
+By November 2014, KXOL switched to a Spanish contemporary hit radio format, still calling itself "Mega 96.3" while returning to the slogan "LA's Party Station".